ckeditor/ckeditor5/docs/features/feature-digest.md

 				></code>
 				plugin introduces a contextual toolbar for images.
 The toolbar appears when an image is selected and can be configured to contain any buttons you want.
-Usually, these will be image-related options such as the
+Usually, these will be image-related options, such as the
 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/images/images-text-alternative.html">text
 					alternative</a>
 				button, the